garden-io/garden/docs/module-types/helm.md

 [tests](#tests) > args

-The arguments to pass to the pod used for testing.
+The arguments to pass to the container used for testing.

 | Type            | Required |
 | --------------- | -------- |